 Immigration laws, including the Immigration and Nationality Act (INA), serve to ensure that employers only hire candidates eligible to work in the U.S., including citizens, noncitizen nationals, lawful permanent residents, and aliens authorized to work.
-These regulations online the use of I-9 forms to verify compliance.
-Hyde says it’s important, however, that while organizations verify employment eligibility, they remain mindful of anti-discrimination laws in place.
+These regulations outline the use of I-9 forms to verify compliance.
+Hyde says it’s essential, however, that while organizations verify employment eligibility, they remain mindful of anti-discrimination laws in place.

 The Occupational Safety and Health Act (OSHA) was created in 1970 to ensure employees are afforded safe working conditions.
 Compliance of this regulation is overseen by the Occupational Safety and Health Administration, a division of the U.S. Department of Labor.